Understanding the relationship between credit score and mortgages

 Managing your household bills

-- your utility bills – water, electricity, gas – all fit this bill very nicely, but if you are renting while looking around for your mortgage, also think about signing up to CreditLadder which will arrange for your rent payments also to be communicated to the credit reference agencies.
+- Your utility bills – water, electricity, gas – all fit this bill very nicely, but if you are renting while looking around for your mortgage, also think about signing up for CreditLadder, which will arrange for your rent payments to be communicated to the credit reference agencies.

-Whether your credit history has a bad dent in it, you are an expat who has just returned to the UK after a long stint abroad, or are still living at home with your parents, getting a mortgage may prove difficult.
-Not least because of a poor or non-existent credit score.
+Whether your credit history has a bad dent in it, you are an ex-pat who has just returned to the UK after a long stint abroad, or you are still living at home with your parents, getting a mortgage may prove difficult, not least because of a poor or non-existent credit score.